jironghuang/jirong-blog/content/post/2018-07-07-updated-my-etf-watchlist-project.md

 To create your own watchlist.
 Follow these steps,

 - Install R and R studio.
-- In Mac or Linux, type git clone https://github.com/jironghuang/ETF_watchlist .
+- In Mac or Linux, type the following in command line git clone https://github.com/jironghuang/ETF_watchlist .
 In windows, you may visit the link and download it as zipped folder
 - Open the .Rproj
 - Tweak the input file to change your watchlist.
 Ticker symbol should follow yahoo ticker naming convention (e.g. VWRD.L for the ETF listed on stock exchange)
 - Ctrl + A and Ctrl + Enter.
 Or just click the run button in the top right hand of Rstudio